The Things I Had to Remove from Dead People's Homes

 The Violent Farmer

 Another time, an older lady who owned a house in the Swiss countryside called.
-Her house was situated on a piece of land that apparently belonged to a farmer, who supposedly held a grudge against her because he wanted the property for himself.
+She said that her house was situated on a piece of land which weirdly also belonged to a farmer, who supposedly held a grudge against her because he wanted the property for himself.
 She explained that he had threatened her and said that she wouldn’t be alive for long if she ever went there again.
 Given that she wasn’t there often and there was a farmer trying to kill her, she decided to liquidate the house and sell it.

-My boss and I drove to Western Switzerland to check it out.
+My boss and I drove to Western Switzerland to check out the place.
 Even though the woman seemed shaken, it was hard to tell if her story was entirely true.

-As soon as we turned the corner onto the farm, we were lucky to meet the farmer and his tractor.
+As soon as we turned the corner onto the farm, we met the farmer and his tractor.
 He was driving full throttle towards us and seemed to have no interest in braking.
 It wasn’t possible for us to make way for him – our car would have rolled down the hill.
-The farmer was coming right at us so I just stuck the car in reverse and started backing up as fast as I could.
+The farmer was coming right at us, so I just stuck the car in reverse and started backing up as fast as I could.
 My boss jumped out of the passenger door and rolled down the hill because he was convinced we were going to die.

-Luckily, the farmer stopped about a foot in front of us.
+Luckily, the farmer stopped about half a metre in front of us.
 He was fuming and cursing in French out of his tractor window.
 I hadn’t a clue what he was saying so I just shouted back in English.
 In the end, he let us through.

 After we assessed the house and collected what we could sell, we headed home.
 We were barely a quarter mile away before our car got stuck in the mud.
 We had to call the farmer for help.

-He came but instead of helping us, he decided to stand a few feet away and laugh.
-I began cursing at him, hoping he wouldn’t understand the subtleties, but, even with his bad English, he seemed to understand the word motherfucker.
-He didn’t, however, seem to like it and went completely mental.
+He came but instead of helping us, he decided to stand a few metres away and laugh.
+I began cursing at him, hoping he wouldn’t understand the subtleties but he seemed to understand the word “motherfucker”.
+He obviously didn’t like it.

 My boss tried to play the bigger man and reason with him in broken French, asking what we could do to get him to help us.
 He said that I needed to apologise.
 Of course I did – begrudgingly, but I did it.